The Sons of the Bat (as seen in the New 52

 , a college-aged Dick Grayson was Robin, and generally true to his roots.
 However, when the show was revived and revamped as The New Batman Adventures,

 they decided to shake up the status quo, graduating Dick to Nightwing and introducing a young Tim Drake as Robin.
 They skipped Jason Todd due to the character having some baggage that isn't exactly family friendly, but given that Jason Todd had an excellent origin story, the decision was made to combine the two into one.

 In this universe, Dick Grayson never quite reconciled with Bruce after their initial falling out.
 They could get along and work together, but were permanently estranged at some point.

 Meanwhile, Tim Drake had his career as Robin cut short after being brutalized by and accidentally killing The Joker

 .
-He grows up into a successful engineer with a wife and kids.
+He grows up into a successful engineer with a wife (who, according to DVD extras, is meant to be an older Stephanie Brown) and kids.

 - Big Brother Mentor: Dick to Tim.